Belarus crisis: The locals helping families in Poland's no-go area

 We went to the woods where the young family had been found.
 We saw the blankets, clothing, water bottles they'd left behind.

-The scattered possessions were a poignant reminder, as the political deadlock continues, of those caught in the middle.
+The scattered possessions were a reminder, as the political deadlock continues, of those caught in the middle.